 No matter what train your catching the next one going in the direction you want is called ‘my train’.
 Three minutes delayed in traffic while driving my car, means I miss my train and will have to wait an 15 – 30 minutes for the next one to show up.
 The 9am train is always late and over crowded and arrives at my station at 9.08am.
-The next train which is 9.15am arrives on time and I see the same people on it year in and year out but we don’t talk and have never introduced ourselves.
+The next train which is 9.15am arrives on time, is never over crowded and I see the same people on it year in and year out, but we don’t talk and have never introduced ourselves.

 It quickest I have ever filled up my petrol tank in my car is 4 minutes.
 That was pulling straight up to a pump, filling up from bone dry, paying at the register and driving away.

-It takes me 4 minutes to leave platfrom 5 use the bathroom and be back in time to catch my train at central station.
+When I arrive at platform 5 waiting for my train to leave in the evening, I always need to use the bathroom.
+I have worked out it takes me 4 minutes to leave platfrom 5; use the bathroom and be back in time to catch my train at central station.

 People stand in unmarked spots on the platform where the train pulls up and opens the doors.
 Even if you are the first person to stand on the magical spot, waiting for the train to arrive this doesn’t mean you will be the first on the train.
 There will be a crowd waiting on the magic spot by the time the train arrives and once the doors open, it is every man for himself.